 After a few seconds the phone will reboot and you will see the Apple logo on screen.
-Your iPhone 8 or iPhone 8 Plus should then reboot and you’ll need to enter your passcode if you have one.
+Your iPhone 8 or iPhone 8 Plus should then reboot and you’ll need to enter your passcode if you use one.

-If your iPhone 8 or iPhone 8 Plus locks up on a regular basis, you might need to update your applications via the App Store, update your iOS software, or investigate other potential solutions.
+If your iPhone 8 or iPhone 8 Plus locks up on a regular basis, you might need to update your applications via the App Store, update your software, or investigate other potential solutions.

 We recommend reseting all of your iPhone’s settings in the Settings app.
 This will cause your device to forget known Wi-Fi passwords so make sure you have those handy before you take these steps.
 Here’s how you reset your iPhone 8’s settings: